How Much Does It Cost To Paint A Car A Different Color?

 A colored car

-Unless it’s becoming particularly susceptible to rust (oxidation), aesthetics is the only reason for painting your car a different color.
+Unless it’s becoming especially susceptible to rust (oxidation), aesthetics is the only reason for painting your car a different color.

-That’s not necessarily a bad thing – own it!
+That’s not necessarily a detrimental thing – own it!

 However, know that it’s unnecessary for your vehicle’s continued health and almost certainly won’t add anything to its resale value.